santoshmurugan/Adaptive-Genetic-Algorithms/README.md

 ----------------------------------------------------------------------------------------------------------
 Usage:

+There are two python files that can be run.
+GAWindmill_Tracking.py contains plotting functionality - over 100 runs, it will compare the results achieved by the modified genetic algorithms versus the baseline.
+GAWindmill_PreTracking.py does not contain the plotting functionality, and is a more bare-bones implementation.
+Both can be run with the same command-line flags.

 The following command-line modifiers/flags are available:  <br />
 --crossover_probability: decimal between 0 and 1, dictates how chromosomes perform crossover.
 Default is 0.3. <br />
 --starting_mutation_probability: decimal between 0 and 1, dictates how individual chromosomes can mutate.
 Default is 0.5. <br />